 Taking a cruise?

-If you’re planning a boat excursion or cruise on your holiday, you’ll need our Cruise Insurance upgrade so you’re fully protected on board.
+If you’re planning a cruise on your holiday, you must add our Cruise Insurance upgrade to be covered for the trip.

 Your questions answered